hugsy/gef/docs/api/gef.md

 update_gef(argv: List[str]) → int
 ```

-Try to update `gef` to the latest version pushed on GitHub master branch.
+Try to update `gef` to the latest version pushed on GitHub main branch.
 Return 0 on success, 1 on failure.

 ---